stuart-knock/docs/UserGuide/UserGuide-UI_Simulator.rst

       - TVB time-series `Visualizers` that directly plot the resulting time-series or
       - `TVB-Visualizers` associated with a `TVB-Analyzer`.
-In this case, simulation results undergo two steps: they are first analyzed and those secondqry results are shown in a corresponding visualizer.
+In this case, simulation results undergo two steps: they are first analyzed and those secondary results are shown in a corresponding visualizer.

   - one `Results` tab containing the current simulation data structure tree.
 You